UCSC-ThreadAscon/Experiments/delay/README.md

 3. Commit and push all changes.
-In addition, store all of files in `/delay-[cipher]-[txpower]-trial-[trial number]` in the Synology NAS.
+In addition, store all of files in `/delay-[cipher]-[txpower]-trial-[trial number]` in the Synology NAS and locally on an external SSD.

-   Note that `NOTES.md` and `*.pcapng` files are `gitigniored`.
-This is because `NOTES.md` contains details about what my family members are doing at home (privete information), and the `.pcapng` are Note that `.pcapng` files are `gitignored`, as the `.pcapng` are relatively large files to save in Git.

-   The Synology NAS will hold *all* files in the directory, including `NOTES.md`, and the `.pcapng` file.
+   Note that I used to store files on Github, but I do not do so anymore, as the files tend to be very large.

 After following these steps, you have completed a Delay experiment, given the specified `[cipher]`, and `[txpower]` independent variables.